 ALS attacks the motor neurones, which are the longest cells in the body connecting electric signals from the brain to muscles.
 The cells do not receive proper nutrition and necessities to stay healthy due to the disease and start to deteriorate, eventually leading to cell death.
 For a full-detailed scientific explanation on the mechanics of ALS, see the official ALS website.

 ALS affects approximately 5 in every 100,000 people in the world.
-It is also known as Lou Gehrig's disease.
+It is also known as motor neurone disease (MND) or Lou Gehrig's disease in the U.S..

-The prognosis is poor.
-Normally, the disease leads to death 3-5 years after the diagnosis.
-There are exceptions: it has been calculated that 1 in 4 survive beyond 5 years from the diagnosis.
-There are also cases that survive longer, usually with the aid of respiratory support.
+The prognosis is poor, as 80 per cent of people diagnosed will see a fatality within five years.
+Normally, the disease leads to death three to five years after the diagnosis.
+There are exceptions: it has been calculated that 1 in 4 survive beyond five years from the diagnosis.
+There are also cases that survive longer, usually with the aid of respiratory and nutritional support.